 Magento has over 5,000 extensions to offer.
 Since it is open-source, the applications and extensions are developed by the global community of developers.
 While it might still take time for all extensions to be compatible with Magento 2, nearly 2,500 extensions work well on the newer version.

-Shopify advantages include its App store.
+Shopify’s advantages include its App store.
 The store has more than 4,200 free and premium apps for businesses.
 With the store constantly expanding, you are sure to find one to suit your needs.
-It does an excellent job in offering essential apps that most stores need.
+It does an excellent job of offering essential apps that most stores need.
 Any additional functionality you require can easily be added-on.

 Magento vs Shopify is neck-to-neck in the apps and extensions category.

 Magento usually has many marketing tools included in the package, so you don’t have to seek developers’ customization.
 You can offer discounts, coupons, and free shipping – all on your terms.
 You can also choose segmentation to target your customers.